 The Spring 2006 season draws to a close, with I'm Gonna Belt Ya, Sucka! officially earning this season's championship title!
 A stagnated final week resulted in absolutely no movement in the standings.
 Freda Schroeder picked up this week's high game (164) and series (453) for the women, while Pat Searcy earned this week's high game (241) and series (648) for the men.
 Read on for all the rest of the details!

-First up, on lanes 21 & 22: I'm Gonna Belt Ya, Sucka! traded lane malfunctions with Bowl Movement.
-Reinforced by #1 Power Ranked and #1 Head-to-Head Pat Searcy and his above-average 648 series, the Belt split the series with Bowl Movement.
-Meanwhile, David Codding reigned supreme in Bowl Movement with his 574 as they matched their opponent in wins.
-I'm Gonna Belt Ya, Sucka! finish in 1st place, while Bowl Movement come out in 2nd.
+First up, on lanes 21 & 22: I'm Gonna Belt Ya, Sucka! couldn't stop inappropriately groping Bowl Movement.
+Demonstrating the prowess of #1 Power Ranked and #1 Head-to-Head Pat Searcy and his above-average 648 series, the Belt split the series with Bowl Movement.
+Simultaneously, David Codding ruled Bowl Movement with his 574 as they matched their opponent in wins.
+I'm Gonna Belt Ya, Sucka! complete in 1st place, while Bowl Movement come out in 2nd.

 After a hard fought season, the Tournament of Champions was won tonight by Dennis Laube (Division 2),